 "One of the interesting qualities of cacao butter is its remarkable ability to absorb other aromas."

 One of the interesting qualities of cacao butter is its remarkable ability to absorb other aromas.
 Anyone who has purchased a bar of To’ak online is most likely familiar with the storage instructions we offer to each of our customers.
 In addition to not storing your dark chocolate in a freezer, we also remind people to protect their chocolate from other strong odors.

-We also produced aged dark chocolate with certain highly aromatic substances, such as Cambodian Kampot pepper, among several other experiments that we are not yet ready to announce.
+We also produced aged dark chocolate with certain highly aromatic substances, such as Cambodian Kampot pepper, Ecuadorian Palo Santo wood, among several other experiments that we are not yet ready to announce.
 In each case, the fat content of the chocolate (i.e., the cacao butter) extracts these pleasing aromas from the aging vessel or aromatic medium, and the flavor of the chocolate is accordingly transformed.

-The value of this approach, as opposed to merely adding flavors at the point of production, is the subtly and elegance of the aromas that are achieved.
+The value of this approach, as opposed to merely adding flavors at the point of production, is the subtlety and elegance of the aromas that are achieved.
 Over time, the flavor of the chocolate naturally evolves on its own through processes such as oxidation.
 Flavor extraction from barrels and other vessels adds another layer of complexity, which also evolves over time.

 There is no precedent for this.
 To’ak is the first chocolate maker to deeply explore aged chocolate, so we are learning as we go.
 In the process, we believe we are building a new system for the production of chocolate and the crafting of flavor and aroma—one which is based on the science of wine and whisky aging, and is implemented through the work of time.

 - French Oak, ex-Cognac (private bottling)*